Mert1745/coding-kata/README.md

 ### Possible Improvements

- - A Loading spinner should be added while the user waits for response from the server
  - Endpoint can have /api/v1 prefixes for future uses
  - Static images should be taken from a CDN service rather than being kept it in frontend.
  - Frontend and backend codebase should be in separate repositories.